jgerrish/image-rider/README.md

 You can run the example application with the following command:

-RUST_LOG=debug cargo run --example parser -- --input FILENAME
+RUST_LOG=debug cargo run --example image-rider -- --input FILENAME

 To save track or sector image data (for example, the FAT filesystem embedded in a STX image):

-RUST_LOG=debug cargo run --example parser -- --input INFILENAME --output OUTFILENAME
+RUST_LOG=debug cargo run --example image-rider -- --input INFILENAME --output OUTFILENAME

 There are several sanity checks in the code to panic or exit the